daisy20170101/SeisSol_Cookbook/index.rst

 .. figure:: LatexFigures/tpv6_SRs_4s
-   :alt: Fault slip rate at 4 seconds in the along-strike direction in TPV6.
+   :alt: Fault slip rate at 4 seconds in the along-strike direction in
    :width: 12.00000cm

    Fault slip rate at 4 seconds in the along-strike direction in TPV6.

 .. figure:: LatexFigures/tpv6_SRs_7s
-   :alt: Fault slip rate at 7 seconds in the along-strike direction in TPV6.
+   :alt: Fault slip rate at 7 seconds in the along-strike direction
    :width: 12.00000cm

    Fault slip rate at 7 seconds in the along-strike direction in TPV6.

 .. figure:: LatexFigures/tpv6_velocity
-   :alt: Velocity of u,v,w at off-fault receivers (12 km, 6 km,-0.1 km)
+   :alt: Velocity of u,v,w at off-fault receivers
-   (blue) and (12 km, -6 km, -0.1 km) (orange) in TPV6.
-Far-side
-   receiver has larger amplitude and longer arrival time.
    :width: 12.00000cm

    Velocity of u,v,w at off-fault receivers (12 km, 6 km,-0.1 km) (blue)